eiximenis/ArcSantMarti/README.md

 Who knows...
 This is a pet project, developed in my spare time, so, to be honest, I don't know :)

+## Current status (doing now)...

+Start using [Allegro](https://liballeg.org/) for creating the emulator frontend.
+Idea is to have a dotnet console app that launch an Allegro window with the emulated screen.
+In 1st versions all emulator-controls will be through the console app probably.

+I am using [AllegroDotNet]/(https://github.com/sub-c/AllegroDotNet) for interacting with Allegro.
+In 1st iterations  i will use AllegroDotNet as-is, but I suspect that I will need to add some features to it to handle all my needs...
+Sure will be a nice trip :)